Ranbir Singh Hooda: Political career

 Upon the formation of Haryana as a new state on 1 November 1966, he shifted his political base to Haryana and became a minister.
 He won the Kiloi assembly seat in a by-election in 1968.
 He was elected to Rajya Sabha in 1972 and worked for the introduction of pension for former MPs.
 He remained the deputy leader of the Congress in Rajya Sabha in 1976–77.
-Ranbir Singh Hooda was the founder general secretary of Bharat Krishak Samaj and the All-India Backward Classes Federation.
+Hooda was the founder general secretary of Bharat Krishak Samaj and the All-India Backward Classes Federation.
 He remained the working president of the All-India Freedom Fighters Organisation till his demise.

-Recognition
+Legacy

-Ranbir Singh Hooda had set a record for being a member of seven different houses in India's democratic history, a feat that has been registered and acknowledged by the Limca Book of Records.
+Hooda had set a record for being a member of seven different houses in India's democratic history, a feat that has been registered and acknowledged by the Limca Book of Records.

-On 1 February 2011, Indian National Congress President Sonia Gandhi released a postage stamp depicting him.
+On 1 February 2011, Government of India released a commemorative postage stamp in his remembrance.

 Death

-Ranbir Singh Hooda died at the age of 94 on 1 February 2009.
+Hooda died at the age of 94 on 1 February 2009.
 He was few of the surviving members of the Constituent Assembly of India during his death.
 He is survived by his sons Bhupinder Singh, Inder Singh and Dharmender Singh.
 Two of his sons, Pratap Singh and Joginder Singh, had died earlier.